c1inares/Terror_Latin_America/Terror_Latin_America.md

 ![](Terror_Latin_America_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

-The most common weapon used in Guatemala is firearms, with explosives coming in second.
-FP-31 seems like explosives was their weapon of choice, 76.5% of their attacks were explosive attacks.
-All manners of hurting people are awful, but to choose explosives, I think there’s an extra layer of anger and resentment to use that.
+In Guatemala, the most common weapon used in attacks was firearms, with explosives coming in second.
+The FP-31 group, in particular, seems to have favored explosives-76.5% of their attacks involved them.
+While all forms of violence are horrific, choosing explosives feels particularly charged, to me it suggest an extra layer of anger and resentment behind their actions.